 - Denis, DL3OCK, Berlin, Germany

 - Adam, SQ7LRX, Poland

 They are joined by teams in countries worldwide that are bringing master servers online, as well as by other teams putting repeaters online.
-As of Nov 2016, there were more than 30 BrandMeister DMR Servers deployed, connecting hundreds of repeaters in more than 40 countries.
+As of July 2019, there are 47 BrandMeister DMR Servers deployed, connecting hundreds of repeaters in more than 43 countries.

 As of early 2017, BrandMeister was just a bit more than a year old: development work began in 2014, and the first master servers went online in November of 2015.
 It's spreading as fast as a wildfire, which I guess is appropriate since, in German, "Brandmeister" (little "m") means fire chief.

 BrandMeister is an operating software for master servers participating in a worldwide infrastructure network of amateur radio digital voice systems.… BrandMeister allows you to connect to MOTOROLA DMR-MARC and Hytera DMRplus networks, this means you can operate with other DMR amateur radio operators on both infrastructures at the same time.